top of page

 One Napkin

 I asked for ‘one napkin.’
-I had just paid nearly $12 dollars for a sandwich meal with chips and drink, and I asked for ‘one napkin.’
-I’ve eaten these sandwiches before and while they are not inherently messy, perhaps I can be, so I asked for ‘one napkin.’
-The cashier, whom I
+I had just paid nearly $12 dollars for a sandwich with chips and drink.
+I’ve eaten these sandwiches before and while they are not inherently messy, I can be.

-took for somebody in a leadership role due the disparity in his age and gender from the others working there, as well as the fact that he seemed to be telling everybody else what to do, glared back at me with disdain as he delivered the message “in the bag”, and yet I still I asked for ‘one napkin.’
-“Here…” he finally said as he stripped away ‘one napkin’ from a large industrial stack of flimsy paper napkins.
+The cashier, whom I took for somebody in a leadership role due his disparity from the others working there, as well as the fact that he seemed to be telling everybody else what to do, glared back at me with disdain as he delivered the message “in the bag”, and yet I still I asked for ‘one napkin.’
+“Here…” he begrudgingly said as he stripped away ‘one napkin’ from a large industrial stack of flimsy paper napkins.

-Many of us are aware that when nearly all of the major, commercial US air carriers instantiated baggage fees in the months after 9/11/01 to supplement falling revenues, Southwest Airlines did not.
+Many of us are aware that when nearly all of the major, commercial US air carriers instantiated baggage fees in the months after 9/11 to supplement falling revenues, Southwest Airlines did not.
 Wall St. suggested that SWA made a big mistake while SWA

 executives suggested the bigger mistake would have been to detour from delivering on their purpose on helping their customers to be more free to move about the country.
 That is putting your money where your mouth is, aka investing in Health, in a big, big way.
 And the payoff in terms of customer commitment to SWA has been just as big.